Calculators

 Notes to supplier ...

-Although MIL-A-8625 does not specify impurity testing in the anodize bath, it is crucial to process control - aluminum is especially important.
-A competent anodizing vendor will record aluminum test results and trigger a bath make up when the aluminum concentration tests in the 5g/L - 20g/L range.
+Although MIL-PRF-8625 does not specify impurity testing in the anodize bath, it is crucial to process control - aluminum is especially important.
+A competent anodizing vendor will record aluminum test results and trigger a bath make up when the aluminum concentration tests in the 10-20g/L range.
 (See acid-base titrations for methods of titration for both sulfuric acid and for aluminum impurities.)

 Bath Testing